univrsal/winhide/README.md

 # winhide
-Allows streamers to hide sensible information, specifically when doing live [scambaiting](https://en.wikipedia.org/wiki/Scam_baiting).
+Allows streamers to hide sensitive information, specifically when doing live [scambaiting](https://en.wikipedia.org/wiki/Scam_baiting).

 Winhide consists of two parts, an OBS Studio plugin and a client program.
 The client is intended to run inside a virtual machine and connects to the plugin running